 The Luxury Rhine Express from the Hook of Holland crashed head-on into a local commuter train at Schiedam, near Rotterdam on Tuesday (4 May), killing 24 people including several school children.

-The Luxury Rhine Express from the Hook of Holland crashed head-on into a local commuter train at Schiedam, near Rotterdam on Tuesday (4 May), killing 24 people including several school children.
+Background: The Luxury Rhine Express from the Hook of Holland crashed head-on into a local commuter train at Schiedam, near Rotterdam on Tuesday (4 May), killing 24 people including several school children.
 Dozens were injured.

 Dutch Railway officials said the Express was without a driver at the time of the crash.
 On realising that disaster was inevitable on the single track, he slammed on the brakes and leapt to safety from the Express seconds before the impact.